The complexity of simplicity

 We all talk about 'keeping things simple' for ourselves, our prospects and/or our customers because we've all got enough going on already.

-I'm fairly confident that every company I've worked with, whether permanently, as a consultant or as a contractor has talked about 'keeping things simple'.
-The problem is that things are complex and creating even an illusion of simplicity can be really, really difficult.
+I'm fairly confident that every company I've worked with, whether permanently, as a consultant or on a fractional basis has talked about 'keeping things simple'.
+The problem is that things are complex and creating even an illusion of simplicity can be really, really difficult (not to mention expensive and time consuming).
 So let's see if we can unpick why things get complex and come up with some strategies to reduce complexity.

-So why do we make some experiences so complex for our people and our customers?
+So why do are some experiences just so complex for our people and our customers?
 As with most things it's usually a combination of factors and it usually comes from a good place.
 Companies want to provide lots of functionality so people can self-serve, have context and background information and that they feel completely enabled to do things for themselves.

 These are all good motivations for doing something.
-What often happens though is that something that started small, with great intentions, starts to grow in size and drifts into trying to solve multiple problems.
+What often happens though is that something that started small, with great intentions, starts to grow in size and drifts trying to solve multiple problems and moves away from its original purpose and design.
 This leads to additional requirements and increased complexity.
 Scope creep anyone?

-Let's take the example of deploying a general FAQ bot.
+Let's take the example of deploying a general FAQ chatbot.
 On the face of it this sounds great.
 Customers can get answers quickly, 24/365 and without the hassle of having to contact someone.
 Great reasons for doing it.
 The problem is that a general FAQ bot will be just that- general.
-Therefore the likelihood of giving a simple, great experience is reduced because it's trying to do all the things, rather than focusing on doing one or a few things brilliantly.
+Therefore the likelihood of giving a simple, great experience is reduced because it's trying to do all the things, rather than focusing on doing one, or at the most, a couple of things brilliantly.

-Another reason why 'things get complex' is that we all love a bit of tech and because we have the tech we feel obliged to use it, and use all of it, after all we've paid for it.
+Another reason why 'things get complex' is that we all love a bit of tech and because we've invested time and money in it we feel obliged to use it, and use all of it, after all we've paid for it.
 This in turn makes solutions more complex - like offering every contact channel possible to customers, when probably offering a few will do.
 There's research that shows that if a customer's preferred contact channel isn't available to them it has no impact on their satisfaction, so making the choice simple is the right way to go.
 To read more about the risks of this, see my blog on buying tech and why overbuying is ironically simple to do!

 So what are some of the impacts of making ways of working and experiences overly complex?